orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 	- Generate surface area of what the distinguishable Items are - doesnt need to adhere to the data schemes used in the code.
 	- Generate surface area of what actions those Items can do; Self-modifying, modifying others.
 	-
 	- Find equivalences across other things currently within the interface: Is this Item loosely equivalent to this other Item. ; ex.
-Chat Me
+Chat Message across platforms
+	-
 C. Reprogrammable UI
 - Create a modular system for items from other interfaces to plug into.
 D. Gamification of Science, Engineering and Education